jcheong0428/jcheong0428.github.io/_posts/2017-10-20-Face-analysis-software-comparison.markdown

 $$ P(AU) = \frac{1}{ 1 + 10 ^ {Evidence}} $$

-With these differences in mind, let's compare how similar the AU predictions are between the two software.
+With these differences in mind, we can compare how similar the AU predictions are between the two software.

-First, comparing the AU prediction similarity shows that the *prediction similarity between the two softwares is low* (mean r = .28; blue bars on bottom graph).
-This however includes the average negative correlations of AU17 (Chin Raiser).
-*The more widely used / distinct expressions AU10(upper lip raiser), AU12 (lip corner puller), AU23 (lip tightener), AU25 (lips part) are decently correlated (around r = .5).*
+First, comparing the AU prediction similarity shows that the *prediction similarity between the two softwares is low* (mean r = .28; blue bars on figure below).
+This however includes the average negative correlations of AU17 (Chin Raiser). *The more widely used and distinct expressions AU10 (upper lip raiser), AU12 (lip corner puller), AU23 (lip tightener), AU25 (lips part) are more highly correlated (around r = .5).*

 But one reason for this low correlation could be that they operate on different scales as mentioned above.
 OpenFace predictions has a minimum value of 0 whereas FACET provides continous predictions which can also decrease the covariance.
-I recalculated the correlations after removing the bottomed-out zero values but does not result in huge correlation increases (green bars on bottom graph).
-And also after converting FACET's AU Evidence to Probabilities using a softmax function.
+I recalculated the correlations after removing the bottomed-out zero values but does not result in huge correlation increases (green bars on bottom graph) and also after converting FACET's AU Evidence to Probabilities using a softmax function.
-The correspondence between the two increases substantially to about r = .6 for AUs 10, 12, and 25.
+*The correspondence between the two increases substantially to about r = .6 for AUs 10, 12, and 25.*

-It is quite important to note that for AUs 15, 17 there is no similarity between the two predictions which warrants further inspection.

-This result is quite surprising yet interesting in that the two algorithms are relying on different features for their AU predictions.
+For AUs 15, 17 there is no similarity between the two predictions which warrants further inspection.
+The result is surprising and interesting in that the two algorithms give distinct AU predictions.

 <figure>
   <img src="/assets/post10/fig4.png" width="1200">